lfoscari/bitcoin2graph/README.txt

     $ gunzip -r -S ".gz" outputs

-4. Run ParseTSVs to remove unnecessary data, compute the bloom filters and split the data into more compact chunks
+4. Run ParseTSVs to remove unnecessary data, compute the bloom filters and split the data into more compact chunks.

+5. Run AddressMap to build the address-to-long map, used by webgraph to build the transaction graph, skip this step otherwise.

 5. Run either FindMapping to view the mappings in stdin or Blockchain2Webgraph to save the results in the Webgraph format.